singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 -----

-If you want a quick way to shell into an installed module's container (perhaps to look around or debug without lmod being available) you can use ``shell``.
+If you want a quick way to shell into an installed module's container (perhaps to look around or debug without the module software being available) you can use ``shell``.
 For example:

 .. code-block:: console